 My immediate thought was: if that’s what you want.

 What are you working towards?
-Is that what you really desire?
+Is it what you truly desire?

-Cultural Expectations Shape Our Expectations and Beliefs About Ourselves
+Cultural Expectations Shape Our Internal Expectations and Beliefs About Ourselves

 I have no doubt that many people would find themselves in that scenario and feel like they had arrived at their destination.
 And I also know many who are there already, and miserable.